puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

     puppet resource package httpd ensure=present

-This time, Puppet will show you the specific version of the package installed.
+This time, Puppet will be able to install the package, and the value of the `ensure` parameter will show you the specific version of the package installed.

 ```puppet
 package { 'httpd':